Hugo Kraas: War crimes

 Along with other members of LSSAH, Kraas was investigated for the murder of several dozens of Italian Jews on 25 September 1943 in Italy.
 He was tried in absentia in Italy in 1955 and was found guilty.
 The investigation also took place in West Germany in 1965 but stalled for "lack of evidence".
+According to a report in 2020, Kraas remained a convinced supporter of Nazism until his death.
+He was an active member of HIAG, a lobbyist group for Waffen-SS veterans.